DependableSystemsLab/SolidiFI-benchmark/README.md

 ## Structure
   Following are more details on the location of those items.

-   the folder named "results" contains all the data related to the evaluation experiments conducted in the paper.
+   The folder named "results" contains all the data related to the evaluation experiments conducted in the paper.

    Following is an example of results folder structure: